ibm-cloud-docs/databases-for-elasticsearch/learn-performance.md

 # Performance
 {: #performance}

-{{site.data.keyword.databases-for-elastcisearch_full}} deployments can be [scaled to your usage](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-resources-scaling), but they do not auto-scale.
+{{site.data.keyword.databases-for-elasticsearch_full}} deployments can be [scaled to your usage](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-resources-scaling), but they do not auto-scale.
 There are a few factors to consider if you are concerned about the performance of your deployment.

 ## Memory Management